rezaahmadzadeh/TLGC/README.md

 #### MATLAB ####
 * The algorithm is coded in MATLAB
 * No extra Toolbox is required
-* clone the repository,
+* clone the repository, `git clone https://github.com/rezaahmadzadeh/TLGC.git`
 * In Matlab, set the `Matlab` folder as the current path and run the `main.m` file.
 * There are several datasets included that can be set on the main script.
-* To change the dataset, set the dataset number in `numSet` variable.
+* To change the dataset, change the filename when loading the `.mat` file (line 23).
-* To reproduce new trajectories after the learning process, set `reproduceIt` flag to `true`
+* To reproduce new trajectories after the learning process, set `reproduceIt` flag to `true`.

 #### PYTHON ####
 * Not available for this demo version (Being developed and debugged)